rightjs/rightjs-docs/docs/en/docs/dom/element.md

     observes(Function listener)              -> boolean
     observes(String name, Function listener) -> boolean

 Checks if the given listener observers the element events.
-You can have a check in general or against some event name.
+You can do either a general check or against a specific event name.

     var func = function() {};